Nashville explosion: Police, FBI hunt for bomber, more than $300G raised to find suspect

 'We’re putting everything we have into finding who was responsible,' FBI Agent Matt Foster said

-The FBI and Nashville police are on a manhunt for the perpetrator of a large explosion that went off Friday on 2nd Street North.
+The FBI and Nashville police are on the hunt for the perpetrator of a Christmas Day explosion downtown that caused destruction across several blocks.

-Authorities are calling the event "an intentional act" and have found possible human remains in the area, where a Christmas morning explosion rocked the city's downtown area and injured three people.
+Authorities are calling the bombing "an intentional act" and have found possible human remains in the area.
+The bomb detonated inside an RV parked on historic Second Avenue near Lower Broadway, injuring three people including a police officer.

-A suspect or suspects have not been publicly identified at this time.

 NASHVILLE POLICE REVEAL POSSIBLE HUMAN REMAINS FOUND NEAR BOMB SITE

-"We will find out who did this," FBI Special Agent Matt Foster said during a Friday news conference, according to local news outlet The Tennessean.
+"We will find out who did this," FBI Special Agent Matt Foster said during a Friday news conference, according to The Tennessean.

 "This is our city, too.
 We’re putting everything we have into finding who was responsible for what happened here today."

 The FBI's Memphis field office is investigating along with local officials and the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the city of Nashville activated its Emergency Operations Center.

-A spokesperson for the Department of Justice said Acting Attorney General Jeff Rosen "directed that all DOJ [Justice Department] resources be made available to assist in the investigation."
+A spokesperson for the Department of Justice said Acting Attorney General Jeff Rosen "directed that all DOJ resources be made available to assist in the investigation."

 "We’re putting everything we have into finding who was responsible for what’s happened here today," Foster said Friday.

-Metro Nashville Police Department Chief John Drake told reporters at that time that he and his department "don’t feel there’s any concern to the downtown area" anymore.
+Metro Nashville Police Department Chief John Drake told reporters that authorities do not believe there is any further risk "to the downtown area."

 FBI VOWS TO SOLVE NASHVILLE BLAST MYSTERY: ‘WE WILL FIND OUT WHO DID THIS’